m0kr4n3/java_mini_interpreter/README.md

-# a mini interpreter of arethmetic operations written in JAVA
+# Mini interpreter of arethmetic operations written in JAVA

 It has 3 commands :
 ```